BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/03_5_Understanding_the_Address.md

 As you know, each Bitcoin address is a storage area for Bitcoin funds.
 Funds are sent from one address to another address as a _transaction_; the transaction matches the address that it was sent from.
 But an address is more than just a storage area: it's a lockbox.
 The specifics of the address define how that lockbox is actually opened up.
 The default is to use a private key associated with the public key that was used to create the address, but that's not the only way that Bitcoin addresses work.

-Different types of Bitcoin addresses cause changes in all of this.
+Different types of Bitcoin addresses change all of this.
 In general they may change:

 * How the Bitcoin address is derived from the public key.
 * How the Bitcoin address is encoded.